openstack-infra/infra-specs/specs/test-metrics-db.rst

 DNS Entries
 -----------

-A DNS entry will need to be created the new DB server so that we can have the post-processing job send the results to it.
-Additionally, the dashboard view will need to be given an address, however a separate DNS entry probably isn't required for that since a new path on an existing webserver is probably sufficient. (ie status.o.o/test-stats) There is also going to be a mysql-proxy setup needed to enable public read access to the database, which also will need to be addressable.
+A DNS entry could be created for the new DB server so that we can have the post-processing job send the results to it.
+However, since it's a trove instance and only has a private network, this might not be explicitly needed.
+Additionally, the dashboard view will need to be given an address, however a separate DNS entry probably isn't required for that since a new path on an existing webserver is probably sufficient. (ie status.o.o/test-stats)

 Documentation
 -------------